oliaboria/guitar-trainer/README.md

 ## Usage

-This app supports 2 modes: piano and guitar (since guiar has one octave offset in musical part).
+This app supports 2 modes: piano and guitar (since guitar has one octave offset in musical part).
 The default is piano.

 In order to run guitar mode, use `mode` query parameter: